amirongit/notecode/django.md

 chained calls allow different related instances to satisfy each condition.<br>
 `[Manager, QuerySet].exclude` does not require all conditions to match the same related instance.

-`F` expressions describe values or computations usable to update, create, filter, order by, annotate or aggregate.
+`F` expressions describe values or computations usable for updating, creating, filtering, ordering, annotating, or aggregating.

 `QuerySet`s are cached upon evaluation, avoiding DB I/O on re-evaluation.<br>
-partial evaluation (slicing, random access) does not populate the cache.
+partial evaluation, such as slicing or random access, does not populate the cache.

-`KT` expressions reference text values of keys, indexes or paths within `JSONField`s.
+`KT` expressions reference text values of keys, indexes, or paths within `JSONField`s.

 `Q` objects construct complex conditions using `&`, `|` & `^`.